yshrsmz/simple-preferences/README.md

 `omitGetterPrefix` is useful when you define boolean value.

-`needCommitMethod` is useful when you want to write to the backing file synchronously.
+`needCommitMethodForClear`/`needCommitMethod` is useful when you want to update the backing file synchronously.

 License